oscarotero/css-style-guide/cases/hacks/README.md

 # Hacks

 Sometimes you need to create hacks for specific browsers (well, mainly for _internet explorer_).
 These hacks **must be in a different file** to not interfere in the main css of the page.
+This allows to remove the hacks in a future without edit the other css or html code.

 ```html
 <link rel="stylesheet" href="all-browsers.css">